 Component 1 Component 2 Component 3 Exploring the Performing Arts Weighting: 30% Developing skills and techniques Weighting: 30% Performing to a brief Weighting: 40% Aim: get a taste of what it's like to be a professional actor, dancer or musical theatre performer across different styles.
 Assessment: internally assessed assignments Aim: develop skills and techniques in the chosen discipline(s) of acting, dance and musical theatre.
 Assessment: internally assessed assignment Aim: consider how practitioners adapt their skills for different contexts, and put this into practice in a performance.
-Assessment: externally assessed task working in groups of between 3 and 7 members to create a performance based on a set brief Students will observe and reproduce existing repertoire and explore: • performance styles, creative intentions and purpose • performance roles, responsibilities and skills • performance techniques, approaches and processes • how practitioners create and influence what's Students will: • gain physical, interpretative, vocal and rehearsal skills during workshops and classes • apply their technical, stylistic and interpretative skills in performances • reflect on their progress and use of skills in performance, as well as how they could improve.
-Students will: • use the brief and their learning to come up with ideas for the performance • choose the skills and techniques they'll need • build on skills in classes, workshops and rehearsals • review development process within an ideas and skills log • perform a piece (filmed) lasting 10-15 minutes to their chosen target audience performed • reflect on the performance in an evaluation report.
+Assessment: externally assessed task working in groups of between 3 and 7 members to create a performance based on a set brief Students will observe and analyse existing repertoire and explore: • performance styles, creative intentions and purpose • performance roles, responsibilities and skills Students will reproduce existing repertoire and: • gain physical, interpretative, vocal and rehearsal skills during workshops and classes • apply their technical, stylistic and interpretative Students will devise their own material and: • use the brief and their learning to come up with ideas for the performance • choose the skills and techniques they'll need • build on skills in classes, workshops and rehearsals performance techniques, approaches and processes how practitioners create and influence what's performed skills in performances • reflect on their progress and use of skills in performance, as well as how they could improve. review development process within an ideas and skills log perform a piece (filmed) lasting 10-15 minutes to their chosen target audience reflect on the performance in an evaluation report.